"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 You take your stand beside Jesus Christ and His cause and you watch the devil come after you buffeting you from all sides.
 That’s the persecution and trials Jesus warned His disciples about.

 I urge the church to wake up, get back to your first love.
-Lift Jesus up and He will draw all men unto Himself.
+Lift Jesus up boldly and preach the truth and He will draw all men unto Himself.
 Teach Christ, Teach what the Lord has done for us, teach Jesus.
 You can spend your life time as a preacher teaching Jesus and still will not be able to adequately explain Him and His love for mankind.
-Get the lost to see the “preciousness” of Jesus.
-Teach the lost to release their hold on self esteem, self effort and faith in the flesh.
-Teach them to rely on Christ and Christ alone,…on the finished work of Christ on the cross.
+Compel the lost to see the “preciousness” of Jesus.
+Teach the lost to release their hold on pride, on self esteem, self effort and faith in the flesh.
+Teach them humility and to rely on Christ and Christ alone and on the finished work of Christ on the cross.
+Teach them to fight and overcome sin by the power of the Spirit.
+Teach them to live holy lives.
+Address the issue of sin with boldness.
+Do not worry about offending them or causing them to walk away from church.
+Love them enough to tell them the truth and do it in gentleness and love.
 Keep doing this and you’ll make disciples for Christ who will be more than eager to go out into the world with the true gospel.

 Have you ever wondered why every prayer we pray ends in "Jesus Name" Amen!! ?
 What does that really mean?